Orestas123/IT-In-The-Valley-Information-System/README.md

 # IT In The Valley Information System
-This applciation was made by following a case study.
+This application was made by following a case study.
 It was made for a Magazine Editor, who can create and manage Magazines.
 Application supports advertisement/media storage, where ads and media can be stored in one place, and then added to a magazine page.
 New magazines can be easily created by using a page generator (html based).